hamedA2/Zydra/README.md

 <br /><br />```$ python3 Zydra.py –f file.zip –d rockyou.txt```<br /><br />
 ![alt text](https://github.com/hamedA2/images/blob/master/zip_example.png)

-2 - Brute force search to find the password for the users in the shadow file:
+**2-** Brute force search to find the password for the users in the shadow file
-Minimum length of password is 4 and maximum length is 4 and we try to find passwords that are composed of numbers and symbols letters.
+<br />Minimum length of password is 4 and maximum length is 4 and we try to find passwords that are composed of numbers and symbols letters.
-$ python3 Zydra.py –f shadow –b digits,symbols –m 4 –x 4
+<br /><br />```$ python3 Zydra.py –f shadow –b digits,symbols –m 4 –x 4```